fugue-sage/fugue-field-demo-kit/README.md

 ### HIPAA Validations

-For the HIPAA validations to work properly, they need to be in the compiler's search path.
-Probably the easiest thing to do here is simply copy the hipaa/Fugue/HIPAA directory to /opt/Fugue/HIPAA on your local machine.
-If you do this, you can use the examples in the top-level directory directly.
+The HIPAA validations have been moved to the top-level directory so they can be more easy run.